 Here are the key takeaways to remember when setting up a sales campaign:

 - Use your customer data to send the right emails to the right people at the right time

 - Make personalized and timely offers instead of one-size-fits-all campaigns

 - Use consumer psychology to make your campaigns hard to resist

-- Test both upsell, discount offer, and referral campaigns to see which one works the best
+- Test both upsell, discount offers, and referral campaigns to see which one works the best

 We’d love to hear your thoughts on this article and using a CRM system to create personalized email campaigns.
 So make sure to leave a comment or two!